-Most DWIs in North Carolina are charged as misdemeanors.
+Most DWIs in Charlotte are charged as misdemeanors.
 These offenses fall on a sliding sentencing scale, meaning the punishments for such crimes will increase or decrease, depending on which level of DWI for which you are sentenced.
 If you have previously been charged with multiple DWIs, however, you will likely be charged with a felony.
-The main factor that leads to charges for habitual DWI in NC is three or more prior convictions for drunk driving within 10 years of your current charge.
+The main factor that leads to charges for habitual DWI in Charlotte is three or more prior convictions for drunk driving within 10 years of your current charge.
 If you have past DWIs on your record within this lookback period, you will be classified as a class F felon in North Carolina, and you will be subject to the harsh penalties that come from such a conviction.

 The consequences for any DWI conviction can greatly affect every aspect of your life, but the punishments you face for this offense in North Carolina are much harsher, and even mandatory.
 If found guilty of a felony DWI in the state, you face:

-In addition to felony DWI jail time and fines, a habitual DWI in North Carolina brings with it the following collateral consequences:
+In addition to felony DWI jail time and fines, a habitual DWI in Charlotte brings with it the following collateral consequences: